ajdeziel/uvic-csc361/a2/README.md

 3. Unzip submission folder.
 Once done, navigate to unzipped folder.

+4. Install the necessary dependencies.
+If Python 3.6 or higher is already installed, you may install **dpkt** with pip.
+    ```
+    pip install dpkt
+    ```

-4. Execute TCP Traffic Analysis program with the following command.
+5. Execute TCP Traffic Analysis program with the following command.
     ```
     python tcp_trace_analysis.py [capture_file]
     ```